Tundethekid/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that displays current directory contents, including hidden files (starting with .).
-Using the long format script that displays current directory contents in long format, with user and group ID numerically and hidden files script that creates a directory named my_first_directory in the /tmp/ directory
+Using the long format script that displays current directory contents in long format, with user and group ID numerically and hidden files script that creates a directory named my_first_directory in the /tmp/ directory script that moves the file betty from /tmp/ to /tmp/my_first_directory